-I would definitely recommend visiting Garvan Woodland Gardens during your time in Hot Springs, AR.
+I recommend visiting Garvan Woodland Gardens during your time in Hot Springs, AR.

 Hot Springs Mountain and Hot Springs Mountain Tower

-Hot Springs Mountain is a great place to go if you want to see completely unobstructed views of the Hot Springs area.
+Hot Springs Mountain is a great place to go to see completely unobstructed views of the Hot Springs area.

-Hot Springs Mountain is accessible to hikers by accessing a trail at the picnic shelter and observation deck located below the Hot Springs Mountain Tower.
-Be careful though as this path can get slippery if there has been any rain recently, so bring appropriate footwear.
+Hot Springs Mountain is accessible to hikers by a trail at the picnic shelter and observation deck below the Hot Springs Mountain Tower.
+Be careful, though, as this path can get slippery if there has been any rain recently, so bring appropriate footwear.

-If you would rather drive to the top of Hot Springs Mountain, you can do that as well.
+If you would rather drive to the top of Hot Springs Mountain, you can also do that.

-Once you get to the top, you can go up even further by accessing the Hot Springs Mountain Tower if you choose to pay the per-person fee.
+Once you reach the top, you can go up even further by accessing the Hot Springs Mountain Tower if you pay the per-person fee.